LauraChow77/GlobalUrbanMapper/README.md

 2. **Global Urban Mapper**: You can find the model in the `model` directory.

 3. **Prediction Code Using MMSegmentation**: The prediction code is in the `prediction_code` directory.
-Before running the code, make sure you have MMSegmentation v0.29.0 installed.
-The code should be run after the data generation step is complete and the generated data is ready to be used.
+Ensure that the generated data is prepared and accessible, and that both the model checkpoint and its corresponding configuration file have been downloaded before executing the prediction code.

 Please note that any paths or parameters mentioned in the code should be adjusted to fit your specific use case.
 For help or more information, refer to the individual README files in each directory or raise an issue in the GitHub repository.